Joanne Missingham

 Joanne Missingham at the 2010 Bingsheng Cup.

-Joanne Missingham was born in Brisbane, Queensland on 26th May 1994, to an Australian father and Taiwanese mother.
-Missingham plays professionally under her mother's maiden name and Chinese given name, Hēi Jiājiā.Missingham moved with her family to Taiwan when she was four years old, and started to play Go at the age of six.
+Joanne Missingham or Hei Jiajia has a sister two years older, Hei Xuanxuan.
+Missingham plays professionally under her mother's maiden name and Chinese given name, Hēi Jiājiā.
+Missingham moved with her family to Taiwan when she was four years old, and started to play Go at the age of six.
 Two years later she passed the amateur 1-dan milestone.
 Studying under Zhou Keping, Missingham continued to progress in Go, while also pursuing her interests in gymnastics, music (piano and [ext] pipa), Chinese calligraphy, and swimming.
 In 2005 she moved with her family to San Diego, California, USA.
 Her first language is Chinese, and she also speaks English.

-Missingham studied with Ruan Yunsheng for two months in 2007, and took the Chinese professional exam that year, but without success ([ext] ref).
-In April 2008, she and her mother moved to Tianjin, China, where she studied with Wu Kai until her promotion to professional shodan in July 2008.
+In April 2008, Joanne and her mother moved to Tianjin, China, where she studied with Wu Kai until her promotion to professional shodan in July 2008.
 She thus became the first Australian-born professional go player.
+Missingham is one of only five western-born female go players to become professional (with Janice Kim, Svetlana Shikshina, Diana Koszegi and Mariya Zakharchenko).

 • 2004 - Represented Taiwan in the Amateur Pair Go Championship.